metalforpc/Portfolio/README.md

 - Derivatives/Option Pricing: This folder contains a Matlab file created for the take-home exam, in which I had to perform numerical simulation and pricing of a 'down-and-out' put option.
 The folder includes the Matlab script and the exercise's text."

 - Econometrics_Problem_Set: Is a collection of R script produced for various Problem Sets.
+WIP